 This manuscript atlas, produced between 1582 and 1584, is a very interesting work by the Greek cartographer Antonio Millo, born on the island of Milos in the early sixteenth century and active ca. 1557–1590.
-It depicts the known world at the time in a very accurate way.
-Full of graphic information, this atlas shows the knowledge of the world in the late sixteenth century.
+It depicts the world known to Europeans in the late sixteenth century in a very accurate way.

 Antonio Millo developed most of his career in Italy, and was one of the most important cartographers and cosmographers of the Republic of Venice in the second half of the sixteenth century.
 He was the author of several works, including atlases, portolan charts, and isolarii (books containing texts and maps about islands).